TrellixVulnTeam/WebchatWebsite_TWQW/README.md

 # WebchatWebsite
   This is a repository for a webchat website POC.
+THIS PROJECT WILL BE UPDATED WHEN I HAVE TIME!

 ## About
   The purpose for this project was to teach myself more about web develpment by challenging my self to make a encrypted webchatting website.